scottrhoyt/Resume/README.md

 ### Usage

 * Open up `Resume.playgound`.
+* You can use the project navigator to navigate between these instructions and the Resume page.
 * Running the `Resume` playground page will print my resume in markdown to the console.
 * Optionally open up the assistant editor and select the timeline view to see a sample rendering of the markdown to HTML.
 (Provided by [Markingbird](https://github.com/kristopherjohnson/Markingbird))
 * The pre-rendered output is available in the `Output` directory.
+* The source code used to generate the markdown is in the `Sources` directory under `Resume.xcplaygroundpage`

 ### Implementation Notes